wh-alice/mig_visualstudio/vs/test/use-ui-automation-to-test-your-code.md

 ##### To set properties for UI test controls

--   To set a property in a control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty*>.
+-   To set a property in a control, use <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty%2A>.

--   To specify the property of the control to set, use the appropriate string from the  `PropertyNames` class as the first parameter to <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty*>, with the property value as the second parameter.
+-   To specify the property of the control to set, use the appropriate string from the  `PropertyNames` class as the first parameter to <xref:Microsoft.VisualStudio.TestTools.UITesting.UITestControl.SetProperty%2A>, with the property value as the second parameter.

      Example: